 First thing they did was build a fort with defensive walls.
 They were not worried about the natives.
 They were worried about the Spanish.
 Their fort was triangle shaped, with an open space inside.
 Artillery was set up on the three corners to defend the English people.
 The colonists put up some tents.
 A couple cabins were started.
 They made a church by stretching canvas between two trees.
 Things were moving forward.

 Unfortunately, the colonists were badly equipped to start a colony.
 About half of the colonists had been "gentlemen" back in England.
 They had little or no work experience.
 They knew nothing about farming or building.
 They had no intention of doing any of the work.
 They expected the others to feed and care for them.
 As you can imagine, this did not go over well with the other colonists.

 Things got worse.
 Fresh water was in short supply.
 Many colonists died from drinking water from the slimy, salty river.
 The colonists soon ran out of game on the "island" and had to search for game on the mainland, which was the hunting ground of the local Indian tribe.
 This did not make the Indians happy.
 They had grown tired of giving the colonists food and now the intruders were hunting food on their land.
 They decided not to give or sell the colonists any more corn.
 With only two doctors, low supplies of food and fresh water, and almost no medicine to combat disease, by the end of the summer half the colonists had died.

-- Even then, the colonists in Jamestown might have survived if they had had time to plant crops and harvest before winter set in.
-They did plant.
-But they were not worried about food.
-They expected ships to arrive from England.
+- More colonists might have survived if the colonists had planted more crops before winter set in.
+They did harvest, but it was not enough.
+They were not worried about food, not at first.
+They expected ships to arrive from England with fresh supplies.
 But only a few ships arrived.
 The ships brought some supplies, but the ships had been sent to take goods back to England, goods that had not yet been created by the colonists.